 We pay each non-employee director an annual retainer of \$10,000 in cash or stock at the director's election.
-We also pay a fee of \$2,000 to each nonemployee director for attendance at each board meeting in person and \$500 for attendance at each board meeting by teleconference.
-Effective January 23, 2007, fees paid to committee members for each committee meeting attended were as follows:
+We also pay a fee of \$2,000 to each non-employee director for attendance at each board meeting in person and \$500 for attendance at each board meeting by teleconference.
+Fees paid to committee members for each committee meeting attended are as follows: